 Trailblazers Mini-Grant Program

-CSL is launching the Trailblazers Mini-Grant program to promote student leadership development while partnering with the community on projects that work towards social change.
-Applications close on 9/26.
+CSL launched the Trailblazers Mini-Grant program in Fall 2025 to promote student leadership development while partnering with the community on projects that work towards social change.

 Mutually Beneficial Partnerships to Meet Community-Identified Needs